Talkala logo

 Calling hotels, trekking desks, travel contacts, and other support or service lines

-• Separate rates: landlines and mobiles on the +977 route are priced differently
+• Separate rates: landlines and mobiles on the +977 route can be priced differently

 • Best first check: desk lines usually lean landline, direct personal numbers usually lean mobile